-This Streamline Moderne style movie house opened in 1940 and featured a sleek facade with a large vertical sign, a marquee with the theater’s name in bold stylized lettering, and glass brick decoration.
-This stunning theater sat on Monroe Street between Park Avenue and Call Street.
+This Streamline Moderne style movie house opened November 20, 1940 and featured a sleek facade with a large vertical sign, a marquee with the theatre’s name in bold stylized lettering, and glass brick decoration.
+This stunning theatre sat on N. Monroe Street between E. Park Avenue and E. Call Street.

 The Florida Theatre operated into the 1980’s and afterward, the building was converted into office space.